paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 The purpose of this blog was to highlight through anime, the idea of thinking more deeply about life and what it all means.
 I hope you had a fun time reading this stupidly long post and got something valuable from it.
 > Additionally, this blog serves as a recommendation list of some highly entertaining shows.
 If you are looking to get started with philosophy, I highly suggest _Kino's Journey_ (2003).
 ![](/kinos-journey-the-beautiful-world.jpg)
+> Check out my [BAC spotlight](https://bac.moe/blog/anime-spotlight-jan25) to know more about this anime.
 {: .prompt-tip}

 ## External Links